-Explore the 8 beautiful botanical gardens and arboretums in Oahu
+Explore the best botanical gardens and arboretums in Oahu

-Oahu has some really beautiful botanical gardens to explore around the island and visit when you are in town.
-The botanical gardens in Oahu are a slice of paradise right in the heart of Honolulu, an easy fun day trip or even tucked into unexpected places like the cavity of a sunken cinder cone.
+These Oahu botanical gardens all around the island are fantastic to explore and see the gorgeous tropical plants, trees and flowers grown on the island.
+Open year round, the botanical gardens around Oahu are a slice of paradise some that are right in the heart of Honolulu, an easy fun day trip or even tucked into unexpected places like the cavity of a sunken cinder cone for you to explore.

-You’ll love visiting all of these fantastic botanical gardens in Oahu even if your not a plant freak.
+You’ll love visiting all of these gorgeous public gardens of Oahu even if your not a plant freak.
 Many of the gardens are located in fantastic locations where you can drop by along the way from your main destination.

 Hopefully these images of the following botanical gardens in Oahu will inspire you to visit these gardens for spring time in Oahu.